-Justin is a member of KYL’s Compliance, Operations and Data Control Advisory (CODA) division and, within the firm’s Cybersecurity and Privacy practices and he develops and delivers solutions to clients in the Technology, Banking and Healthcare sectors.
-In that capacity, Justin also actively manages external strategic partnerships and coordinates data protection impact assessments, privacy impact assessments, third-party vendor risk management initiatives and development of policy, procedure, and training.
+Justin is a member of KYL’s Compliance, Operations and Data Control Advisory (CODA) and Cybersecurity and Privacy practices and he develops and delivers solutions to clients in the Technology, Banking and Healthcare sectors.
+In that capacity, Justin also actively manages external strategic partnerships and coordinates investigations, data protection impact assessments, privacy impact assessments, risk management and resiliency initiatives and development of policy, procedure, and training.

 In 2014, Justin was recognized as ILTA’s “IT Professional of the Year” and he was ILTA’s “User Support Services Champion” in 2011.
 He was also the project lead on development of a self-service mobile application delivery system, a full five years before Apple’s App Store went online.
 Justin’s efforts on that project helped KYL become the first law firm named to the InfoWorld 100 in 2003.
 In 2017, Mayor Robert Garcia appointed Justin to the City of Long Beach Technology & Innovation Commission and in 2018, Justin and his team received the LMA’s Impact Award for Strategy & Innovation.